daniel-enqz/akord/README.md

 ```
 ![image](https://user-images.githubusercontent.com/71459774/159031437-d4d85c2b-dad9-4451-886f-55e5bd3917bb.png)

--A user we can see how was the date voting, and for that we added a ProgresBar
+- A user we can see how was the date voting, and for that we added a ProgresBar
 ```ruby
 <div class="progress-outer">
         <div class="progress">